 Downtown Sioux Falls

 You will find most of the action in Downtown Sioux Falls along Phillips Avenue and Main Avenue.
 A good way to explore is to follow the SculptureWalk.
-Begin at the Washington Pavilion, and then stroll through town to see the 56 outdoor sculptures that are displayed year-round.
+Begin at the Washington Pavilion, and then stroll through town to see the 80 outdoor sculptures on display.
 Each year, a committee chooses the art pieces from submissions by artists around the globe and the pieces vary from abstract to whimsical.

 Given the youthful nature of Sioux Falls, it was no surprise to find a number of trendy boutiques downtown.
-Hannah and I had a fun time browsing through shops like Lot 2029, Chelsea’s, and Primp.
+Hannah and I had a fun time browsing through shops like Heritage Boutique and and Primp.
 There is also the Jones 421 Building, featuring a marketplace of micro-retailers and the 8th and Railroad District if you really want to shop.

 Of course the one thing we did not have enough time for during our short visit was eating.
 There are so many amazing options, all with interesting stories behind them.